 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 60s and 70s.
 On average, the area receives 52 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Regional Medical Center Bayonet Point is three miles away in Hudson and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Regional Medical Center Bayonet Point, a DNV-accredited hospital, is three miles away in Hudson.

 Public Transit: No

 Crime Rate: Slightly above the national average

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Bayonet Point is not a fancy place but has grown by 10% during the last decade.
+Notes: Bayonet Point is not a fancy place but has grown 10% during the last decade.
 Home prices have increased 7% since last year.